Vermont visits Albany (NY) following Thomas’ 30-point outing - WTOP News

 Albany (NY) makes 44.3% of its shots from the field this season, which is 3.4 percentage points higher than Vermont has allowed to its opponents (40.9%).
 Vermont averages 8.9 made 3-pointers per game this season, 3.9 more made shots on average than the 5.0 per game Albany (NY) gives up.

-Aaron Deloney is averaging 9.9 points and 3.1 assists for the Catamounts.
-TJ Long is averaging 9.8 points over the last 10 games for Vermont.
+TJ Long averages 2.1 made 3-pointers per game for the Catamounts, scoring 11.6 points while shooting 36.9% from beyond the arc.
+Aaron Deloney is averaging 11.7 points and 3.2 assists over the last 10 games for Vermont.

 LAST 10 GAMES: Great Danes: 3-7, averaging 79.5 points, 34.6 rebounds, 13.4 assists, 7.9 steals and 2.7 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 83.2 points per game.